LuckedCoronet/ganban/README.md

 Make sure you read the [prerequisites](#prerequisites).

-1. Create a folder somewhere, which will your project folder.
+1. Create a folder somewhere, which will be your project folder.

 2. Open a terminal window in the created folder, and run the following command: